This story has been updated to include the fall opening plan for Baltimore City Public Schools and a new deadline for contributions.

 Thanks to the overwhelming generosity of the Johns Hopkins community, over the past five years more than 4,500 Baltimore City Public Schools students have each received two new uniforms through the university's Adopt-a-Student Uniform Drive.

-BCPS has not yet announced opening plans for the fall 2020 academic year, but Johns Hopkins remains committed to assisting families whose students will need uniforms when they are required.
+Even though BCPS will begin the academic year with virtual classes, Johns Hopkins remains committed to assisting families whose students will need uniforms when they are required.

 It has been shown that wearing new uniforms helps students build confidence and allows them to better focus on classwork.
 And Baltimore City Public Schools reports that access to uniforms is linked to improved attendance rates.